After the Crash: How to Handle a Multi-Car Pileup Claim in CA

 Identifying Liable Parties in a Multi-Car Pileup

 In California, liability in a multi-car pileup isn’t always straightforward.
-Typically, California’s comparative negligence law will come into play, meaning each party involved in the crash may be assigned a percentage of fault.
+Typically, California’s comparative negligence law applies, meaning each party involved in the crash may be assigned a percentage of fault.
 The liability for damages will be distributed accordingly.

 For example, in a rear-end collision on Highway 101 near Great America Parkway, the tailing driver is often held partially responsible for failing to maintain a safe distance.
-However, factors like the driver’s behavior, the traffic conditions on that stretch of the freeway, or the potential effects of wet weather or fog in that area may influence the amount of liability.
+However, factors such as the driver’s behavior and the traffic conditions on that stretch of the freeway may affect liability.

 Economic and Non-Economic Damages